schelldorfer/tinylog-simplemail-and-masked-writer/README.md

 Set property `filter.exclude` to define a list of exclude strings.

 If Log Message contains at least ONE string from this list, it's discarded.

+Classname (including package name) and Message from Exception are checked as well.

 If property is not set, no filtering is applied.